thoth-tech/documentation/docs/OnTrack/UI Enhancement/Component Reviews/group-member-list.md

 - Sorting members by specific attributes like name, grade, or ID.
 - Dynamically updating the list of members when one is removed.
-- Displaying appropriate messaging for empty groups or unauthorized actions.
+- Displaying appropriate messaging for empty groups or unauthorised actions.

 ---